nus-cs2103-AY1718S2/addressbook-level3/doc/DeveloperGuide.md

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

+### Use case: UC02 - Rename tag

+**MSS**

+1. User requests to list tags
+2. AddressBook shows a list of tags
+3. User requests to rename a specific tag in the list
+4. AddressBook requests confirmation for the change that is to be made
+5. User confirms the change to be made
+6. AddressBook renames tag for all persons <br>
+Use case ends.

+**Extensions**

+2a.
+The list is empty

+> Use case ends

+3a.
+The given tag is invalid

+> 3a1.
+AddressBook shows an error message <br>
+  Use case resumes at step 2.

+5a.
+User denies the change to be made

+> Use case ends

 ## Appendix C : Non Functional Requirements